Criminal Justice, AS

 - Complete a minimum of 60 college-level credits (1000 and above).

-- Complete at least 20 lower-division credits at Utah Tech for institutional residency.
+- Complete at least 20 semester hours of credits at Utah Tech for institutional residency.

 - Minimum C- grade in Discipline Core Requirements.